Published On: Apr 19 2013 01:48:16 PM CDTUpdated On: Apr 22 2016 01:00:00 AM CDT

-2013: Folk singer and guitarist Richie Havens, known for soulful covers of pop and folk songs, and his opening performance at the 1969 Woodstock Festival, dies of a heart attack at age 72 in Jersey City, N.J.
+2013: Folk singer and guitarist Richie Havens, known for soulful covers of pop and folk songs, and his opening performance at the 1969 Woodstock Festival, dies of a heart attack at age 72 in Jersey City, New Jersey.

 2010: After burning for two days following an explosion that killed 11 crewmen, the Deepwater Horizon drilling rig sinks into the Gulf of Mexico off the coast of Louisiana.
 The well continued to gush oil at the seabed, causing the largest offshore oil spill in U.S. history before it could be temporarily capped on July 15.
 Relief wells were used to permanently seal the well by Sept.
 19, 2010.